PiotrZPL/Firefox-automatic-install-for-Linux/README.md

 &nbsp;

-## This repository is orophaned and may be deleted in the future!
+## This repository is orphaned and may be deleted in the future!
 To access up-to-date code, go [here](https://gitlab.com/Linux-Is-Best/Firefox-automatic-install-for-Linux)